nus-cs2103-AY2223S2/tp/docs/team/junhao247.md

 Given below are my contributions to the project.

-### Summary of Contributions

----

 #### Code Contributed

 * [RepoSense Link](https://nus-cs2103-ay2223s2.github.io/tp-dashboard/?search=junhao247&breakdown=true&sort=groupTitle&sortWithin=title&since=2023-02-17&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other)

-#### Enhancements Implemented
+#### <u> Enhancements Implemented </u>
 * **New Features**
   * Implemented `batchadd` feature.
     * Created a `BatchAddCommand` class to handle the logic and `BatchAddCommandParser` class to handle the parsing of the user input.
     * Use Case: User can add multiple employees at once if they have the data in the form of a `.csv` file.
     * Why: Users will have to manually input each employee using an add command without this command.
 Hence, with this command, users get to transfer their current database into our database, allowing for a seamless transition.
     * Constraints: This implementation was rather difficult as it was rather different from all other commands which were implemented before.
 Moreover, having to read from an external file, especially when `.csv` file is involved, making it difficult to test.

   * Implemented `batchexport` feature.
     * Created a `BatchExportCommand` class to handle the logic and `BatchExportCommandParser` class to handle the parsing of the user input.
     * Use Case: User can export the database in the form of a `.csv` file into the `data` folder.
     * Why: Users get to export the database into a file in order to print out the current records for employees.
     * Constraints: This implementation was difficult because I had to ensure that the formats remain the same and is not affected by external files.
     * Wrote test cases for `BatchAddCommand` and `BatchExportCommand`.

-#### Contributions to the UG
+#### <u> Contributions to the UG </u>
 * Added documentation for following parts:
   * `batchadd` command.
   * `batchexport` command.
   * `clear` command.
   * Navigating User Guide.
   * Interface Layout.
   * Fields Format.

-#### Contributions to the DG
+#### <u> Contributions to the DG </u>
 * Added implementation details for BatchAdd Function
-* Added implementation details for BatchExport Function
+* Updated implementation details for BatchExport Function
 * Wrote use stories
 * Wrote use cases
 * Helped adapt the DG from the previous _AddressBook_ implementation to our _ExecutivePro_ implementation.

-#### Contributions to the team-based tasks
+#### <u> Contributions to the team-based tasks </u>
 * Coordinated the weekly meetings and ensure that agenda is being met.
 * Keep track of tasks to be done by team members for weekly objectives.
 * Helped to create and distribute issues.